mattpedone/study-treatppmx/data/info-data.md

 5. 2 prognostic (with power trasformation) and 50 predictive markers.
 Among the predictive markers 10 are employed to generate the response and 40 are noise.
 It is stored in `scenario5.rda`

+6. 2 prognostic (with power trasformation) and 100 predictive markers.
+Among the predictive markers 20 are employed to generate the response and 80 are noise.
+It is stored in `scenario6.rda`

 ## Lower Grade Glioma

 * `LGGdata.rda` is the version analysed in BiomJ